Moxinilian/backertrack/README.md

 $ git clone https://github.com/Moxinilian/backertrack.git
 $ cd backertrack
 $ cargo build --release
+$ ./target/release/backertrack [commands]
 ```

-You can grab the output executable in your `target` folder.
+You can also grab the output executable in your `target/release` folder.

 Alternatively, you can use `backertrack` directly with `cargo run`: